 Employment opportunities

-A degree in engineering technology is a fast track to a rewarding and challenging career as engineering technologists are in huge demand in New Zealand and overseas.
-Civil, electrical, mechanical, electronic, computer, computer & mobile systems, network & communications, and computer network engineering are all specialisations and possible career paths available with this degree.
+Civil, electrical, mechanical, electronic, computer and mobile systems, food technology, network and communications, and computer network engineering are all specialisations and possible career paths available with this degree.

 Bachelor of Engineering (Honours)

-Why a Bachelor of Engineering (Honours) [BE(Hons)]?
+Why a Bachelor of Engineering (Honours) – BE(Hons)?

-This four-year honours degree is the standard qualification leading to work as a professional engineer.
 In addition to academic course work, about 800 hours must be spent working in an engineering environment.
-These hours of practical work experience are usually completed during summer breaks from lectures.
+These hours of practical work experience are usually completed during summer breaks.

 Professional engineers take responsibility for complex engineering activities in a broad range of technical areas.
 They work with clients to define the project concepts, provide specialist knowledge and manage the overall project.